-This is my second post in the “5 easy steps to start your whole-food plant-based journey’.
-Last week I covered step 0 – know your ‘why’.
-This week it’s step half – one more thing you need to think about before you start making positive changes that last.
+This is my second post in the “7 easy steps to start your whole-food plant-based journey’.
+In the first post I covered step 1 – know your ‘why’.
+This time, step 2 is one more thing you need to think about before you start making positive changes that last.
 And it’s a simple but profoundly difficult one to stick to – go at your own pace.

 When you start to make changes to the way you eat, people will notice (even if you haven’t told them what you’re doing or why).
 Opinions are formed, which they readily share with you.
 Before you know it, everyone has something to say about your personal food choices.
 And it can be a bit overwhelming.